Happy Eyeballs

 }

 But it can't be used as-is.
-A glue must be provided to get it working with React Native's OkHttp client.
-There comes the CustomNetworkModule class:
+Some glue code must be provided to get it working with React Native's OkHttp client.
+That's where the CustomNetworkModule class comes in:

 package yourapp.customnetwork